 Rubber soles also hold up better over the long term when hiking is involved.

-Felt soles – are the second option.
+Felt is the second option.
 While you won’t find traditional shoes made with felt soles, felt actually creates amazing grip in the river.
 Felt soled boots are made with a very thick layer of felt instead of rubber.

 This felt does a great job of molding and compressing around the shapes of rocks in the river and improves overall traction dramatically.